Are you a current Co-operative Councillor or a Council Candidate? Here are 12 campaign ideas and issues to take on in your manifesto.

-From campaigning on holiday hunger to community food growing projects and co-operative allotments, the last year has focused minds on the issue of food justice.
+From campaigning on holiday hunger to community larders and co-operative allotments, the last year has focused minds on the issue of food justice.
 It isn’t right that in one of the richest countries in the world, households struggle to put food on the table – and during the Covid-19 crisis this has only become more acute.

-2020 shone a spotlight on inequality, which Covid has both fed on and exacerbated.
-Deprived communities are more likely to be on the frontline working through this crisis, more likely to catch and die from the virus, and more likely to lose income and livelihoods.
+Covid-19 shone a spotlight on, and exacerbated, inequality.
+Deprived communities were more likely to be on the frontline working through this crisis, more likely to catch and die from the virus, and more likely to lose income and livelihoods.

-By embedding Community Wealth Building in an area’s recovery, councils can ensure a whole-area approach to local economic development, keeping wealth in the community through buying from and supporting co-operative and mutual enterprises.
+By embedding Community Wealth Building in an area’s recovery, councils can ensure a whole-area approach to local economic development, by growing the local co-operative and community-owned sector and by keeping wealth in the community through buying from and supporting them.

 Despite the pain and disruption Coronavirus has caused, communities across the UK responded to this crisis not with division, but with co-operation.
 We befriended neighbours, joined mutual aid groups, donated to foodbanks and more.
 We came together in solidarity.

 We can learn from, and build on this experience.
 When life starts to return to normal, we must not lose this spirit of solidarity and community co-operation; nor can we return to crippling austerity and further erosion of vital public services.
 Councillors can commit to volunteering in their community, shopping local, getting involved in local co-ops and supporting the causes that matter to their residents.